 Which brings us to the second aspect: mental fortitude.
-A countless number of beginners and rookie upland hunters are deterred when they learn that the real “KING” of game birds is not going to present an easy opportunity at harvest.
-In any given day chasing rooster, a hunter can expect to see twenty to fifty birds flush fifty to one hundred yards from him.
+A countless number of beginners and rookie upland hunters are deterred when they learn that the real “king” of game birds is not going to present an easy opportunity at harvest.
+In any given day chasing rooster, a hunter can expect to see 20 to 50 birds flush 50 to 100 yards from him.
 For no apparent reason.
-Or how about when the dog goes on point fifteen times in a twenty-five yard walk, because the birds are giving the hound the “Ol’ Rooster Shuffle?”
-And then to hear the cock cackle on the flush twenty yards behind you!
+Or how about when the dog goes on point 15 times in a 25-yard walk, because the birds are giving the hound the “Ol’ Rooster Shuffle?” and then to hear the cock cackle on the flush 25 yards behind you.

 Once prepared in body and mind, it’s time to hit the dirt roads and start X’ing off land parcels in the public land access atlas.
 Field qualification and selection should always be first priority.
 There is nothing more frustrating for a novice upland hunter than walking fields all day without busting a single bird from shooting distance.
 What makes a worthy field, you might ask?
 Let’s try and identify pheasant habitat with three main ingredients—literally.